consensuslayer/goblinbook/src/dex/swaps.md

 }
 ```

 Currently we assume the tokens will always be ERC20, which means that we cannot support native Eth.
 Union's transfer app handles this by optionally performing [wrapping](https://github.com/unionlabs/union/blob/5f4607a0cba6b8db1991b1d24f08605e9ba8600e/evm/contracts/apps/ucs/03-zkgm/Zkgm.sol#L492C13-L492C17) for the user.
-This is a good addtion to the protocol to implement in a v2.
+This is a good addition to the protocol to implement in a v2.

 ### Order Instructions